ASTex-ICube/semiproctex/PPTBF_Structures_Src/ReadMe.md

 ## OS [Operating Systems]

-Currently, it works on Windows operating systems.
-(Linux port soon)
+Currently, it works on ***Windows*** operating systems.
+(Linux port soon).

+NOTE: For running all the *.bat* scripts, you can either double-click on the file or use the *Command Prompt* on Windows OS.
+On the command line in the respective folder, where the file was found, just type the file name and execute it.

 ## Hardware Requirements